GridTools/gtc/docs/gt_frontend/language_reference.rst

   field[v, 0]  # value at the current layer and location `v` field[v, -1] # value at location `v` with vertical offset -1

-Arithmetic operators
+Arithmetic operators / Elementary reductions
 --------------------

-Arithmetic operators on values of type :code:`gtc.common.DataType` follow the regular python syntax.
+Arithmetic operators and reductions on values of type :code:`gtc.common.DataType` follow the regular python syntax.

 .. code-block:: python